syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Form Fields.md

 ---
 # Working with Form Fields

 You can create template document with form fields such as Text, Checkbox and Drop-Down.
-You can also open an existing template document and fill the form fields with specified data.
+You can also open an existing template document and fill the form fields with the specified data.

-The following are the types of form field in Word document
+The following are the types of form field in the Word document

 * Checkbox – represented by an instance of WCheckBox
 * Drop-down – represented by an instance of WDropDownFormField